KimYohan0317/RE_FixMatch_optimizer/README.md

 ### Introduction
 This repository contains our reimplementation of FixMatch, a semi-supervised learning (SSL) method that leverages both strong and weak labels to improve classification performance.
 We also investigate the impact of noisy (pseudo) labels and confirmation errors on FixMatch.

 We used the code from https://github.com/google-research/fixmatch with some modifications.
-We reproduced the paper "Reimplementation of FixMatch and Investigation on Noisy (Pseudo) Labels and Confirmation Errors of FixMatch" which reproduces "FixMatch: Simplifying Semi-Supervised Learning with Consistency and Confidence".
+We reproduced the paper "FixMatch: Simplifying Semi-Supervised Learning with Consistency and Confidence".
 The code we used for the experiments can be found in the RE_RE_FixMatch/run_ours/ folder.

 ### RE_RE_FixMatch/run_ours/ file description